AdaCore/embedded-runtimes/README.md

 # embedded-runtimes

-This repository contains runtimes that add support for various boards to the GNAT GPL compiler for ARM.
+This repository contains runtimes that add support for various boards to the GNAT GPL 2017 compiler for ARM and Aarch64.

 ## Content